datanomer/datanomer/README.md

 Welcome to my github page!

-I am currently trying to learn C++ and tinker with random hardware and software.
+I am currently trying to learn C++ and i like to tinker with random hardware and software.

 Thats pretty much it